SwiftPackageIndex/SwiftPackageIndex-Server/LOCAL_DEVELOPMENT_SETUP.md

 ![A screenshot of Xcode's scheme editor showing a small arrow next to 'SPI-Server-Package (Autocreated)'.](.readme-images/manage-test-plans.png)

 Once you open the autocreated test plan, you will be asked if you would like to persist the test plan.
 Click "Save" and accept the default location in the `.swiftpm` directory.
-Then, for each item in the test plan, click the "Options" and select "Disabled" for the "Paralellization" setting.
+Then, for each item in the test plan, click the "Options" and select "Enabled" for the "Parallelization" setting.

 ![A screenshot of Xcode's test plan editor showing the parallelization options.](.readme-images/test-plan-options.png)